stormtheory/java-password-vault/README.md

 # Using Netbeans:
 ### What a NetBeans user needs to do
-        0. Create New Java Project
+        1. Create New Java Project
-            Java with ANT
+            Java with ANT >> Java Appilcation >> NEXT >>
-            Name it Vault
+            Project Name: JavaVault (or whatever) >> Select your locations and stuff >> Deselect Create Main Class >> Click Finish

-            Drag and drop the files below into your Source Packages under <default package>:
+        2. Drag and drop the files below into your Source Packages under <default package>:
                 Backend.java
                 GUI.java

-        1. Add the SQLite driver
+        3. Add the SQLite driver
             In NetBeans:
             -Right-click Libraries
             -Click Add JAR/Folder
             Select:
                 sqlite-jdbc-3.53.0.0.jar

-        2. May need to add:
+        4. May need to add:
             Add JVM option in NetBeans
-                Right-click project (Vault)
+                Right-click project (JavaVault)
                 Properties
                 Go to:
                 Run